 - Let it rise in a warm place for 20 minutes.
 Preheat oven to 220℃.

-- Sprinkle 1 pinch Salt and some Herbs over, and bake for 8-10 minutes or until golden. *Note: Instead of Salt and Herbs, you can spread some Garlic Butter to make Garlic Focaccia.
+- Sprinkle some Salt and Herbs over, and bake for 10 minutes or until golden. *Note: Instead of Salt and Herbs, you can spread some Garlic Butter to make Garlic Focaccia.

 - *Note: You can cook this bread using a frying pan, grill pan, hotplate, etc. Cook 4 to 5 minutes over low heat on each side.